Tax Advantages of Family Employment

 Employing Children Younger Than 18

-Dependent children younger than 18 offer the greatest tax-saving opportunity.
-There are no tax advantages to employing children who are at least 18.
+Dependent children younger than 18 offer the greatest tax-saving opportunity, but there are no tax advantages to employing older children.
 Sole proprietors and husband-and-wife partnerships can employ their children to save on taxes, since the children are not subject to employment taxes on their income, and if their income is below their standard deduction, then they do not have to pay income taxes either.
 Moreover, a business owner does not have to pay the employer's share of employment taxes or federal unemployment taxes for the child's wages.

 If the child uses the money wisely, especially to buy things that the parent would otherwise have to pay for, this could offer significant savings for the family.
 Note that a child that provides more than ½ of his own support cannot be claimed as a dependent by his parents, which may reduce the tax advantages of employing the child.

-Even greater tax savings can be achieved by having the child contribute to a 401(k), for 2017, up to $18,000 annually.
-The employer can contribute up to 25% of the child's wages in addition to what the child contributes or the employer can provide profit-sharing contributions, but the total contribution cannot be greater than $54,000.
-Note, however, that there are wage limitations to the contributions and the wages paid must be reasonable considering the amount and type of work and the skill level required to perform the job.
+Even greater tax savings can be achieved by having the child contribute to a 401(k), for 2020, up to $19,500 annually.
+The employer can contribute up to 25% of the child's wages in addition to what the child contributes or the employer can provide profit-sharing contributions, but the total contribution cannot exceed $57,000.
+Note, however, that contributions have wage limits and the wages paid must be reasonable considering the amount and type of work and the skill required to perform the job.

 Employing the Spouse